collocations.org

 tone of voice

-‘Do you have to speak to me in that tone of voice?’ she said sadly.
+‘Do you have to speak to me in that tone of voice?’ she asked sadly.

 2. expression of ideas/opinions